Bicentennial Capitol Mall State Park: Monuments and memorials

 A number of monuments and memorials are located adjacent to the Pathway of History.
-The first monument along the wall chronologically is the Statehood Monument, which is located approximately 20 ft on top of the approximate location of McNairy Spring, a hydrological sulfur spring that was used by settlers and residents of the area as a main source of water in the 18th and 19th centuries.
-McNairy Spring, also known as Judges Spring, is named for Judge John McNairy, a territorial and then federal judge who lived in Nashville, Tennessee, and owned the land the park currently resides on during the late 18th and early 19th centuries.
+The Statehood Memorial is located approximately 20 ft on top of the approximate location of McNairy Spring, a hydrological sulfur spring that was used by settlers and residents of the area as a main source of water in the 18th and 19th centuries.
 This monument consists of a fountain representing the spring surrounded by a circular wall which contains sixteen stars.
-These represent Tennessee's status as the sixteenth state admitted to the Union, and information about Tennessee's statehood is also engraved in the wall.

-The Centennial Monument commemorates the Tennessee Centennial and International Exposition of 1897.
+The Centennial Memorial commemorates the Tennessee Centennial and International Exposition of 1897.
 There is also a monument to Tennesseans who served in the Civilian Conservation Corps.

-The World War II Memorial features a plaza that contains ten pillars etched with images and descriptions of the war relevant to the state.
+The World War II Memorial features a rectangular plaza that contains ten pillars etched with images and descriptions of the war relevant to Tennessee.
 The pillars on the east represent events from the European and Mediterranean and Middle Eastern theaters, and the western pillars represent events from the Pacific Theater.
-The memorial also contains a 18,000 lbs granite globe suspended by water, and a bench with the names of the seven recipients of the Medal of Honor from Tennessee.
+The memorial also contains a 18,000 lbs movable granite globe suspended by water that was fabricated in Germany and maps the world of the 1940s.
+The globe contains lines mapping Tennessee to the sites of major battles.
+A bench with the names of the seven recipients of the Medal of Honor from Tennessee is located on the south edge of the memorial.
+On the north end of the monument, stone seats recognize the sponsors of the memorial.
 The surface of the plaza contains gold stars honoring the 5,731 Tennesseans who died during the war.
 A time capsule on the plaza will be opened on November 11, 2045.
+A small monument that commemorates the state's role and struggles during the civil rights movement, particularly the Nashville sit-ins, consists of four granite stools; two black and two white.
+A quote from Knoxville minister Merrill Proudfoot is inscribed on the ground below.